Huguette CalandBribes de Corps

 About the Artist

-In 1987, she moved to Venice, California, where she built what many have called her dream home.
-There she ran a productive studio, and hosted many of the best-known California artists of the time, including Ed Moses, with whom she and her family developed close relations, while exhibiting her own work very little locally.
-Throughout this period and often during her time in France, she regularly returned to Lebanon, where she made and exhibited work.
-Her production was incessant until the early 2010s, when her health began to decline.
-Eventually she moved back to Beirut, where she passed in 2019 at the age of 88.
+In 1987, she left Paris for Venice, California.
+There she ran a productive studio out of the home she helped design, and hosted many of the best-known California artists of the time, including Ed Moses, with whom she and her family developed close relations, while exhibiting her own work very little locally.

-Her work is only now receiving the attention, globally, that it deserves as she is exhibited in institutions around the world, and her works now stand in major collections, including The Museum of Modern Art (MoMA); Musée national d’art moderne, Paris; The Metropolitan Museum of Art; the Los Angeles County Museum of Art (LACMA); The Sharjah Art Foundation, The Hammer Museum, Los Angeles; and the Tate, amongst others.
+Celebrated for its bold use of color, its fluidity of line, and its irreducible sensuality, Caland’s work has, especially over the last decade, finally begun to receive the attention that it has long deserved from museums and galleries around the world.
+Having made appearances in several Venice Biennales, including the most recent, and in major exhibitions, her works now stand in major collections, including The Museum of Modern Art (MoMA); Musée national d’art moderne, Paris; The Metropolitan Museum of Art; the Los Angeles County Museum of Art (LACMA); The Sharjah Art Foundation, The Hammer Museum, Los Angeles; and Tate Modern, amongst others.